UXDivers/Grial-UI-Kit-Support/all.md

-#### Release APK License Issue: "UXDivers.Artina.Shared.LicenseException: Internal license validation error"
+#### Release License Issue: "UXDivers.Artina.Shared.LicenseException: Internal license validation error"

 This is probably caused because in `Release Mode` you have set the linker behavior to `Link All assemblies`.